nerdwhitestripes/costs-calculator/README.md

 After taking the values provided by the user, the website will run the values through the numerous functions available, returning the results on the same page.

 You will note that there is a great number of functions (especially for the E&W jursidiction), due to the different calculations required depending on which options had been selected.
 In order to pass the user values through these functions as efficiently as possible, I input the names of many these functions to be the same as the html.value.
-This way I could pass those values through to the relevant function, by manipulating the html.value (which was a string) and passing it through the window[html.value]().
+This way I could pass those values through to the relevant function, by manipulating the html.value (which was a string) and passing it through the ```window[html.value]();```.

 I also carried our some error checking, to ensure that the initial damages value was limited to 2 decimal places (as it was monetary).
 Also, if certain options had been left unselected, an 'alert' message would show up.